SCALE-LETKF-RIKEN/scale-letkf/doc/Getting-started.md

 mpiexec -std-proc log/scale_init/NOUT -n 8 ./scale-rm_init 0001/init.d01_20220101000000.conf
 ```

 The initial condition for each member is pre-made by a separate script.
-They are made by adding random perturbation in `RHOT` and `DENS` with a selected wavelength range to the background NCEP GDAS analysis .
+They are made by adding random perturbations to `RHOT` and `DENS` with a selected wavelength range to the background NCEP GDAS analysis.
 The `RHOT` fields of the first two members are shown below.

 <img src="img/18km_Japan/18km_Japan_rhot_0001.jpg" alt="18km_Japan_rhot_0001" width="450"/>
 <img src="img/18km_Japan/18km_Japan_rhot_0002.jpg" alt="18km_Japan_rhot_0002" width="450"/>